 AEROPRESS COFFEE GUIDE

-A space-age contraption with gravity-defying aspirations, the AeroPress was invented by Aerobie just 38 miles from our Oakland roastery.
+A space-age contraption with gravity-defying aspirations, the AeroPress was invented by Aerobie.
 Aerobie is responsible for creating the long-flying “superdisc” that broke Guiness World Records when it soared 1,333 feet into the air.
 (Take that, frisbee!)
 The same mastery of aerodynamics comes into play here, with this peculiar and lovely device for brewing coffee.

 If you really want to experiment, check out the WAC championship recipes of every who competes here

 The Aerobie Aeropress is one of the newest brew methods to impress the world of specialty coffee.
 Its portability and durability make it ideal for travel, and its design and range of use allow it produce excellent coffee with many variables to mess around with.
 Personally buying my Aeropress was one of the best investments I made, I can brew one cup or brew many cups and I also bring it everywhere with me, so I can have great coffee on the road or travelling abroad.

 The Aeropress is an immersion brewer with a pressing motion, but is very different than the French Press.
 Brewing with this device is relatively quick and simple to clean.
 The final cup will be rich and clean, free of sediment unless you decide to use a metal filter.

 In all it’s simplicity the Aeropress can be extremely complex, all you need are it’s two plungers and your open mind to play around with grind size, temperature, brew ratios and the time.
 It can be done in two ways – the classic and the inverted method.